walles/waitinator/README.md

 # TODO

-- Render to an Android app and install on my phone
 - Make a compliant Android icon
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now we crash on the periodic 0.5s timer.